m6k/marionette-task-manager-example/README.md

 1. react-js for js views instead of marionette views
 1. pushState so that urls does not use fragments
 1. coffeescript
-1. code sniffer / linter for both php and js
+1. code sniffer / linter for both php and js, minify js